Pediatric Eye Exam

 The health of the eye is also often assessed through dilation.
 This allows for a wider view of the retina to screen for diseases or conditions that could impact the overall health and vision of the child.

 The American Optometric Association (AOA) recommends a preliminary eye exam for infants aged 6 to 12 months, then at 3 years old before Pre-K and Kindergarten, and again at 6 years old before starting First Grade.
-The general advice for school aged children is to have an eye exam every two years if no vision correction is required.
+The general advice for school-aged children is to have an eye exam every two years if no vision correction is required.
 Children who wear eyeglasses or contact lenses are advised to have an eye exam every year.

-Children’s eye exams are critical because vision problems are thought to impact between 5 to 10% of pre-schoolers and 25% of school aged children.
+Children’s eye exams are critical because vision problems are thought to impact between 5 to 10% of pre-schoolers and 25% of school-aged children.
 Early intervention can prevent vision loss and provide better recovery.
 Poor eyesight can create learning difficulties, and an untreated eye condition can put a child at a disadvantage.